peru mountains

 Day 16-18 - Cusco

 Cusco was once the ancient capital of the Inca Empire.
-Now it’s known as one of the most popular backpacker hubs in South America.
+Now it’s known as one of the most popular traveller hubs in South America.

-On your third day, visit the Sacred Valley, a region in Peru’s Andean highlands just outside of Cusco.
+• Visit the Sacred Valley.
 This beautiful valley, stretching roughly 60 kilometres, used to form the heart of the Inca Empire.
 It’s now an area of fertile farmland, small farming villages and preserved archaeological sites.

-The Salkantay Trek is 5-day guided hike through the Andes mountains that eventually leads you to Machu Picchu on its final day.
+I recommend you spend a day or two in Cusco again before starting the Salkantay Trek – a 5-day guided hike through the Andes mountains that eventually leads you to Machu Picchu.

 National Geographic lists it as one of the “25 World’s Best Treks”.
 With a route that takes you past glaciers, snow-capped mountains, and serene high-altitude lakes, it’s one of the most scenic ways to reach the ancient Incan city.